kyegomez/Exa/docs/applications/marketing_agencies.md

    - **Traditional Solutions and Their Shortcomings**: Manual brainstorming sessions, over-reliance on past strategies, and long turnaround times leading to inefficiency.

-   - **How Zeta Address This Problem**:
+   - **How Exa Address This Problem**:
-      - **Benefit 1**: Automated Media Plan Generation – Zeta ingest branding summaries, objectives, and marketing strategies to generate media plans, eliminating guesswork and human error.
+      - **Benefit 1**: Automated Media Plan Generation – Exa ingest branding summaries, objectives, and marketing strategies to generate media plans, eliminating guesswork and human error.
-      - **Real-world Application of Zeta**: The automation of media plans based on client briefs, including platform selections, audience targeting, and creative versions.
+      - **Real-world Application of Exa**: The automation of media plans based on client briefs, including platform selections, audience targeting, and creative versions.

 ---